le-schlo/EnTdecker/README.md

 git clone --recurse-submodules https://github.com/le-schlo/EnTdecker.git
 # option --recurse-submodules is required in order to clone the respective submodules

+#go to EnTdecker directory and install all required dependencies
 cd EnTdecker
 pip install -r requirements.txt

+#Additionally you need to go to the EasyChemML directory and install the necessary dependencies separately.
 cd EasyChemML
 pip install ./
 ```